UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 What is School Closure and Merger in UDISE Plus?

 When a school stops working permanently, it is called a school closure.
 When two or more schools are combined into one, it is called a school merger.
-Both of these changes must be officially reported in the UDISE+ system so that government records stay accurate.
+You must officially report both of these changes in the UDISE+ system so that government records stay accurate.

-In UDISE Plus, a school's status can be changed from "Active" to "Closed" or "Merged" through the School Directory Module.
-This is done by District Education Officers - not by the school itself.
+In UDISE Plus, the District Education Officers change a school's status from "Active" to "Closed" or "Merged" through the School Directory Module - not the school itself.

 Why Reporting Closure/Merger is Important